Zeeshan2901/consumer_data_privacy_hba/PROTOCOL.md

 Alice - generates a random number, she sends a hash to Bob

-Bob - generate sa random number, he sends a hash to Alice
+Bob - generates a random number, he sends a hash to Alice

 Alice - sends the random number to Bob

-Bob - sends the randoom number Alice
+Bob - sends the random number Alice

-Both - they xor the random numbers and that's the nonce.
+Both - they XOR the random numbers and that's the nonce.